 Surveys consistently say that marketers are planning to increase their video marketing budgets.
 Does that apply to you?

 Personally, I find live video streaming to be the most attainable goal for a regular WordPress user.
-With 360-degree videos an intriguing, and increasingly affordable, option.
+With 360-degree videos are an intriguing, and increasingly affordable, option.
+See our recommendations for the best live streaming platforms and plugins.

 But what types of video marketing trends are you most looking forward to taking advantage of?